Mary Joseph Rogers: Education/College

 Rogers went on to complete her undergraduate in 1905 at Smith College in Northampton, Massachussetes.
 Her degree was in zoology.
 While at Smith College Rogers found herself drawn to volunteerism and service of the student body.
-In June of Rogers junior year she felt so strongly moved by the mission- sending of five Protestant fellow classmates she decided she wanted to reconnect with the church.
+In June of Rogers junior year she felt so strongly moved by the mission- sending of five Protestant classmates she decided she wanted to reconnect with the church.
 It would not be until a few years later that Rogers would come to understand how she would connect back with the church life.

 After graduating, Smith College invited Rogers back with a position in the Zoology department.
 It was her plan to work as well as study to get her Master's degree.
 While taking classes at Smith College, she also received a teaching certificate from Boston Normal School.
 During her time in the Master's program, Rogers was recruited by a professor to help inspire the student body to get involved with service programs on campus.
 Smith College faculty member Elizabeth Hanscom of the college's English department suggested forming a group on campus.
 Rogers was not sure at first if she would be able to start and lead such a group, as she did not have a vast knowledge or background in how to start a mission club.
-The only example she had to base her choices on came from the protestant mission work she witnessed while an undergraduate.
+The only example she had to base her choices on came from the Protestant mission work she witnessed while an undergraduate.
 Because she liked what she witnessed in the Protestant mission sending, she agreed to Hanscom's request.
 Rogers got help and guidance for the club from Father James A. Walsh who at the time was director of the Boston office of the Society for the Propagation of the Faith.
 At their first meeting, Walsh explained to Rogers that he believed Catholic Americans needed to be more involved with foreign missions.
 By the end of that first encounter Rogers found herself moved and asked what else she could be doing to help with Father Walsh's mission.
 Walsh invited her to help with his magazine The Field Afar.
 She worked translating documents that came from French missioners to English, and made basic edits to the magazine drafts.

 It was not long before she was devoting any and all free time to helping with the magazine.
 In order to commit more fully to the magazine, Rogers dropped out of the Master's program at Smith College and took a job teaching in Boston Public schools.
 Her role in the Boston public school was an assistant in the biology department.
 After working on the magazine for some time, Father Walsh began to pay Rogers for the time she was putting in.
 The magazine is still around today, it is now called Maryknoll Magazine.
 Despite not finishing her Master's degree, before her death Rogers received two honorary degrees and a Doctor of Letters from Smith College.